yoyokko/vundle-vimfiles/README.md

-**This Vim configurations base form [kaochenlong/eddie-vim](https://github.com/kaochenlong/eddie-vim)** My personal Vim configurations and some plugins which I used in my daily job.
+**This Vim configurations base form [ywjno/vundle-vimfiles](https://github.com/ywjno/vundle-vimfiles)**

+My personal Vim configurations and some plugins which I used in iOS/Python/MardDown.

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.